 Starting a business can be a challenging process.
 As you grow, you invest money and time in your brand, equipment and premises - and from day one these are all at risk.
-Jazz Gakhal, head of Direct Line for Business, answers key questions about business insurance
+Here are answers to some of the key questions about business insurance

 Why is business insurance important?